aha-app/aha-services/docs/bugzilla.md

 * One Aha! product is associated with one product and component in Bugzilla.
 * A feature can be sent to Bugzilla using the _Send to Bugzilla_ item in the _Action_ menu on the features page.
 * Requirements are sent to Bugzilla together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
-Any other fields that are marked as mandatory in Bugzilla will be auoatmatically populated with the last option for the field.
+Any other fields that are marked as mandatory in Bugzilla will be automatically populated with the last option for the field.
 * Bugs created from a requirement will block the bug created from the feature.

 ## Configuration